 If you’re using Twitter for business, you’ll want to get familiar with the analytics tool.

 Maybe you’ve clicked around your analytics homepage and tracked some of your content’s impressions but are unsure which metrics are the most useful to your business.
-If you’re using other analytics tools in your social media marketing strategy, like Facebook Audience Insights or Instagram Analytics, I’m sure you know of Twitter’s analytics tool.
-I’m here to make sure you know you’re getting the most out of Twitter by reading and understanding your analytics.
+If you’re using other analytics tools in your social media marketing strategy, I’m sure you know of Twitter’s analytics tool.
+I’m here to make sure you know you’re getting the most out of Twitter by reading and understanding your data.

 What is Twitter analytics?

 Twitter Analytics tracks and measures the engagement your content receives overtime, whether that be your words, photos, videos, or live streams.
 The tool acts as a report card and helps you to understand how the content you share helps you reach your audience and grow your business.